Vrekt/Arc-v2/README.md

 Arc is nowhere near finished, its currently undergoing an entire rewrite.

+# Some notes
+Arc requires you have java 8.

 # Dependencies

 Arc uses [ProtocolLib](https://www.spigotmc.org/resources/protocollib.1997/) for packet level checks.
 Please download the latest version of ProtocolLib and add it to your server.